 The Soreng Theater is the second and smaller venue that hosts more intimate performances.
 The versatile, open space can accommodate 495 people.
 The Hult Center is also home to public art treasures.
 Expect to see beautiful statues, masks, tiles, and paintings.

 While you wait to experience the thrill of the Hult Center for the Performing Arts, you can stay in the elegant, sophisticated lobby.
 This lobby design mirrors the Pacific Northwest’s grandeur.
 The open and airy lobby will keep you comfortable before the show.

 You can stay at the Graduate Eugene Hotel when visiting this destination.
 It’s only 100 meters from the Hult Center for the Performing Arts.
 Reserve a room at this modern hotel for a comfortable stay.

 See Related: Best Museums in the U.S. You Need to Visit

 6. Hendricks Park

 Address: Summit Ave & Skyline Blvd, Eugene, OR 97403

 Hendricks Park is Eugene’s oldest city park.
 The park covers 80 acres of land and offers visitors beautiful views of the Willamette Valley.
 This Eugene, Oregon, gem is home to the renowned Rhododendron garden and other native plants.
 These include Douglas firs, ferns, and wildflowers like irises and trilliums.

-You can enjoy your packed lunch at the Francis M. Wilkins Shelter, which can hold 60 people.
+Enjoy your packed lunch at the Francis M. Wilkins Shelter, which can hold 60 people.
 This historic shelter features a large fireplace and a moon terrace deck.
 Both are made of natural stone.